 "I'd love to restore a Database Backup" said no one ever.
-When you're forced to do so, that means that the production system you're maintaining is going legs up and your company (or the company you're working for) is probably losing an outrageous amount of money for every second of downtime.
-If can happen for a variety of reasons:
+When you're forced to do so, that means that the production system you're maintaining is going belly up and your company (or the company you're working for) is probably losing an outrageous amount of money for every second of downtime.
+It can happen for a variety of reasons:

 - Someone running a DELETE query with a WHERE clause larger than intended, or worse with no WHERE clause at all.

 - TRUNCATE and DROP queries being executed on the wrong tables or columns.

 - A faulty Hard Disk that suddenly stops working.